d8m18n/wfd-content-style-guide/05-grammar-and-mechanics.html.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about Mailchimp

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "Mailchimp."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "Mailchimp."

-Always capitalize the first “M” and lowercase the “c” in Mailchimp.

-Refer to Mailchimp as “we,” not “it.”

-Capitalize branded terms, like Mailchimp Presents.
-We also capitalize pricing plan names (Premium, Standard, Essentials, and Free) to distinguish them from generic use of those adjectives.

-Don’t capitalize descriptive product or feature names, like email or landing pages.

-- templates
-- Mailchimp’s mobile app
-- Essentials plan

 #### Writing about other companies

 Honor companies’ own names for themselves and their products.
 Go by what’s used on their official website.